nosainwe/Biomedical-projects/Temporal ConvLSTM POC for Spectral Monitoring/README.md

 I built this repo as a first-principles learning project for temporal modelling.

-I did not want to jump straight into a tissue-engineering notebook full of shortcuts, unexplained code, and model names I could not defend.
-So I start with a real public multivariate time-series dataset and use it to learn the modelling logic first.
+I am starting with a real public multivariate time-series dataset and use it to learn the modelling logic first.

 The point is not to pretend that weather data is tissue data.
 It isn’t.